 I don’t eat butter or vegan butter (I don’t use oil at home), so this is my substitute.
 But the flavor is actually amazing!
 It isn’t very coconut-y at all, and it makes the sauce creamy and delicious.

-Tips for Making Vegan Garlic Noodles
+How to Make Vegan Garlic Noodles

 - Use as much--or as little--garlic as you’d like, according to your own tastes.
 We REALLY love garlic, but this dish will work with as little as one clove.